 A quick test to determine whether you need stitches is to stop the bleeding, wash the wound well, and then pinch

 the sides of the wound together.
 If the edges of the wound come together and it looks better, you may want to

 consider getting stitches.
-If stitches may be needed, avoid using an antiseptic or antibiotic ointment until after a doctor has examined the wound.
+If stitches may be needed, avoid using an antiseptic until after a doctor has examined the wound.